QuarkChain/QCEPs/QCEP/qcep-5.md

 ### resumeAuction

 *Only* for the supervisor to resume the auction.
-Users can continue to bid once. `resumeAuction` is called.
+Users can continue to bid after `resumeAuction` is called.

 #### Parameters